LCSLITX/LCSLITX/README.md

   <h1>Hello, World! 👋 I'm Lucas Lima from Brazil. 🇧🇷 </h1>
 </div>

-I've graduated in Law (LLB) at the end of 2020 and decided to study programming.
-Currently studying at FIAP.
+I've graduated in Law (LLB) at the end of 2020 and decided to work with programming.
+I'm a Backend Developer and currently studying at FIAP.

 <div>